-Maybe it’s because 2016 felt more warped and wounded than many.
+Maybe it’s because the recent past has felt more warped and wounded than many.

 Or maybe it’s more personal than that.
 Maybe it’s just because my beloved little dog Abby is showing early signs of senility.
 She just asked to go outside for the 8th or 9th time today and as I type this she is barking her head off at some goblin or shadow or (more likely) tree branch that threatens our happy home.

-Which is both sad and hilarious, as aging is for all of us.
+Which is both sad and hilarious.
+Isn’t aging for us all?

-Abby isn’t too far gone to not know that it’s probably a tree branch.
+Abby knows that it’s probably a tree branch.
 But she doesn’t want to assume as much, either.

 Which seems fitting.
-If 2016 has taught us anything, it’s this:
+If our experience has taught us anything, it’s this: